Start with a big problem

 Solutions to big problems can often be time consuming and expensive.
 Worse, spending excessive resources on a solution that does not work is a prerequisite for a catastrophe.
 Aim for just enough rather than perfect and temporary simulation rather than long term quality.
 Creating a basic prototype to know swiftly whether your solution will be successful can avert disaster.

 Summi had a prototype.
 LinkedIn articles.
 I was writing regularly, four months before I launched Summi.
-That provided me time to remix and improve (see it all makes sense now) and gather data on what did well and what flopped more than a fat man on a diving board.
+That provided me time to remix and improve and gather data on what did well and what flopped more than a fat guy on a diving board.

 Jakob Nielsen asked himself a question: how many customer interviews does it take to spot the most important problems?
 Nielsen was the right man to answer his question.
 He was a user research expert.
 He analysed his own product studies and counted how many problems were found after ten interviews, twenty interviews, and so on.
 Surprisingly, 85% of the problems were observed after just five people.
 The key is to not overcomplicate things.
 Large businesses can afford complex research projects, not you.
 Small data could give you the critical information you need, without the complexity.